Conservationists and park rangers have found a way of challenging rhino poachers at their own game - with the help of well-trained sniffer dogs.

-The Endangered Wildlife Trust (EWT) will be using a sniffer dog to assist in its anti-rhino poaching campaign.
+The Endangered Wildlife Trust (EWT) first used a sniffer dog to assist in its anti-rhino poaching campaign in 2012.
 Rico the Wildlife Sniffer Dog is being trained to detect wildlife products.
-The training is funded by the Hans Hoheisen Charitable Trust.
-Rico will be deployed as part of a partnership between the EWT and the African Consultants for Transport Security (ACTS), a cargo screening company that uses sniffer dogs to detect explosives in cargo.
+The training was funded by the Hans Hoheisen Charitable Trust.
+Rico was deployed as part of a partnership between the EWT and the African Consultants for Transport Security (ACTS), a cargo screening company that uses sniffer dogs to detect explosives in cargo.

-Rico, a two year old Belgian Malinois, arrived in South Africa from Germany on Tuesday the 6th of March.
-He will take up duty as a Wildlife Sniffer Dog at OR Tambo International Airport's cargo and baggage sections.
+Rico, a two year old Belgian Malinois, arrived in South Africa from Germany on Tuesday the 6th of March 2012.
+He took up duty as a Wildlife Sniffer Dog at O.R.
+Tambo International Airport's cargo and baggage sections.
 The canine is physically ideally suited for the task as he has a high work drive, immense confidence and intense focus, coupled with an extraordinary sense of smell.

 The dog forms part of the EWT's strategy to quell the rampant rhino poaching and illegal wildlife trade.

-The EWT will facilitate the deployment of a further five dogs at various high risk border points of entry and exit during 2012.
-This will contribute to increasing the detection rate of wildlife contraband in transit and therefore, the risk associated with wildlife crime and rhino poaching specifically.
+The EWT then facilitated the deployment of a further five dogs at various high risk border points of entry and exit during 2012.
+This contributed to increasing the detection rate of wildlife contraband in transit and therefore, the risk associated with wildlife crime and rhino poaching specifically.